IowaDave/Thermistors/README.md

 Look at Table 2 again.
 70&deg;F is near 21&deg;C. At 25&deg;C we expect to see a resistance of 10,000 Ohms.
 At 20&deg;C it rises to 12,560 Ohms, an increase of about 500 Ohms per degree of *decrease* in temperature.

-So, at 70&deg;F the resistance would be near $12,560 - 500 \approx 12,000$ Ohms.
+So, at 70&deg;F the resistance would be near $12,560 - 600 \approx 12,000$ Ohms.
 What does our voltage divider tell us?
 Print it out.
 The apparatus in the photo reported about 11,200 Ohms.

-The expected resistance of 12,000 is about 1.07 times the measured value of 11,200 near 70&deg;F. $\frac{12000}{11200}  \approx 1.07$.
+The expected resistance of 12,000 is about 1.07 times the measured value of 11,200 near 70&deg;F because $\frac{12000}{11200}  \approx 1.07$.

 Calibration is now simple: multiply the measured resistance times the ratio computed *for this particular thermistor*, 1.07.
 Insert this step to adjust the resistance value before calculating the temperature.